 In 2007 she returned to Sydney to take up the position of Scientific Writer for the Brien Holden Vision Institute Ltd. and in 2015 she moved back into research, heading up the Ocular Comfort Program.

-Judith is currently Director of Ocular Therapeutics within the Brien Holden Vision Institute Ltd. She has published over 45 peer-reviewed publications, two book chapters, and numerous trade journal articles.
+Judith currently consults for Vision CRC, USA and is a deputy editor for the Medical Journal of Australia.
+She has published over 50 peer-reviewed publications, two book chapters, and numerous trade journal articles.
 Judith also has a Diploma in Science Education and is a certified editor through the Board of Editors in the Life Sciences (BELS).